jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/configuring-kubernetes-update-orchestration-on-distributed-cloud.rst

 #.
 Apply the strategy.

-    The scope of the subcloud orchestration is restricted through the ``group`` argument.
+    The scope of the subcloud orchestration is restricted through the 'group' argument.

     .. code-block:: none